 “So weird,” Jules said.
 Then added, “Oh, sorry.
 I didn’t mean…”

 “It’s okay,” Mandy said.
 “This is weird.”

-Mom said, “A mother with daughters spends years getting ready for this day, but when it comes… wow, it makes you realize how fast time goes by.
+Mom said, “A mother with daughters spends years getting ready for this day, but when it comes…wow, it makes you realize how fast time goes by.
 And one by one, you’ll all go through this.”
-You’ll all move out and I’ll be alone.
-“It makes me feel like I need to get my life back on track.
-Stop missing Dad.
-Stop feeling sorry for myself.”
-She covered her mouth.
-“What a terrible thing to say on what should be the happiest day of your life!”

-Mom nodded.
 “I’ll be okay.”
-She didn’t tell them she was looking forward to seeing him, even though she knew it would hurt.
+Mom didn’t tell them she was looking forward to seeing him, even though she knew it would hurt.
 He would always have a hold on her.

-Mom nodded.
-“Jules griped about having to wear a gown, have her hair done, and let Mandy put makeup on her, but once she saw how amazing she looked, she stopped complaining.”
+“Jules griped about having to wear a gown, have her hair done, and let Mandy put makeup on her, but once she saw how great she looked, she stopped complaining.”

 “You look really hot, too, you know,” he said.

 “You look exactly the way you did the day we got married.”

 Mom was delighted.
 She had slimmed down from doing aerobics with Mandy’s Jane Fonda tapes.
 His unabashed admiration thrilled her.